jaredpar/jaredpar.github.io/_posts/2009-01-12-dvorak-keyboard-is-it-really-faster-gasp.md

 ---
 layout: post
-title: Dvorak Keyboard: Is it really faster??? <gasp>
+title: Dvorak Keyboard&58; Is it really faster??? <gasp>
 ---
 Most people discover I'm a Dvorak user because they're in my office, attempt to drive during a conversation and find they are typing gibberish.
 I take the keyboard, hit CTRL+LEFT_SHIFT and they're on their way again.
 Well at least until they open up a new window.
 It usually leads to a conversation about how I like Dvorak.
 And most importantly ' 'is it really faster than QWERTY'?